FanWangEcon/R4Econ/support/dtype/README.md

 ### Other Structures

+- *tp*: immutable tuple if tuple is supported by the language
 - *pl*: plot or figure object
 - *ob*: a generic object of any time
 - *fc*: a function anonymous function for example, function to be passed as parameters

 ### Strings